 BUnano Cross-Disciplinary Fellowship

-In 2018 seven graduate students were awarded the fellowship.
-The students come from diverse backgrounds: Chemistry, Biomedical Engineering, Electrical Engineering, and Mechanical Engineering.
+In 2019 nine students were awarded the fellowship.
+Current students have diverse backgrounds in Chemistry, Neuroscience, Biomedical Engineering, Electrical Engineering, Material Sciences and Mechanical Engineering.

 - Andrew Martin (BME)